Why Are UFC Fighters Bald? (4 Reasons Explained)

 Grappling includes martial arts like Wrestling or Brazilian Jiu-Jitsu, whereby fighters will challenge each other in very awkward positions with high tension levels.

-Fighters in an unfortunate position during grappling need to work really hard with their wits, strength, and skill to free themselves.
+Fighters in an unfortunate position during grappling need to work hard with their wits, strength, and skill to free themselves.
 And in doing so, friction burns are common.

 Being a hairy person myself, I know too well that the hairs all across your body can get pulled out and ground against your skin to cause burns and open sores.
-It is not a fun experience.
-But it is a part of martial arts and something that your skin can develop resistance for.

 Sometimes, though, the friction can become so great that it can cause scarring on your skin.
 The skin opens up to become a wound, and the skin that heals over is often thicker than what came before it.